saylordotorg/course_arth406/Intro.md

 ---
 layout: default
-title: "ARTH406 - Buddhist Art"
+title: "ARTH406: Buddhist Art"
-course: ARTH406
-course_fulltitle: "Buddhist Art"
-course_description: "Introduction to the Buddhist artistic traditions of South, Southeast, and East Asia.
+course_description: "An introduction to the Buddhist artistic traditions of South, Southeast, and East Asia.
 This course highlights the interaction between Buddhist doctrine, art and architecture as Buddhism spread and developed in a variety of regional contexts."
+next: ../Unit01
+previous: ../../../
+bgimage: arth406.jpg
 ---
 Course Syllabus for "ARTH406: Buddhist Art"
 -------------------------------------------